 Channel your inner Peggy Olson or Don Draper when you roll up to the bar at The Riggsby.
 This is definitely the place for a three martini lunch -- the bar works on delivering classic drinks at a decent price point.
-During The Riggsby’s weekly happy hour (Monday to Friday, 4-7pm) a martini, Manhattan, or gimlet will only set you back $6.
+Expect to find the usual classic cocktail suspects, and some more modern leaning ones.
+During The Riggsby’s daily “cocktail party” (4-7pm), cocktails are less than $10.

 There’s a totally nice bar located next to the Hyatt’s Blue Duck Tavern, but why hang out inside when there’s a patio to be enjoyed?
-Every spring, the restaurant opens seats by the fountain (which is frequented by a small family of those eponymous ducks).
-Bonus points: like the food at Blue Duck Tavern, the cocktail menu features local spirits and ingredients.
+Now open year around, spring brings open seats by the fountain (which is frequented by a small family of those eponymous ducks) and fire pits for cooler nights in the fall and winter.
+Like the food at Blue Duck Tavern, the cocktail menu features local spirits and ingredients.

 The Four Seasons

 Bourbon Steak is home to some killer cocktails, including classics like the Rusty Nail, Manhattan, and Old Fashioned, but there’s also a cocktail menu that stretches for pages, just in case you want to be overwhelmed by options.
 If you’re up for bar bites, try the Maryland blue crab hushpuppies.

 The Round Robin bar is the most DC-esque hotel bar if there were one.
 It serves classic cocktails, including the mint julep, which the bar is actually credited with introducing to the District back in the day.